symfony/symfony-docs/messenger.rst

     disable checks.

 ``get_notify_timeout`` (default: ``60000``)
-    The maximum time to wait for a NOTIFY, in milliseconds.
+    The maximum time the ``PostgreSqlNotifyOnIdleListener`` waits for a NOTIFY while the worker is idle, in milliseconds.
+Set to 0 to disable waiting.

-``PostgreSqlConnection::get()`` never blocks waiting for a notification: it issues the ``LISTEN`` command and collects any notifications that already arrived, then returns immediately.
+``PostgreSqlConnection::get()`` never waits for a notification.
+When no idle listener is active, it issues the ``LISTEN`` command, collects the notifications that already arrived and returns.
 This way, a worker that consumes from multiple PostgreSQL-backed queues (or from a mix of PostgreSQL and other transports) keeps polling every transport in priority order on each loop iteration instead of being parked on a single one.

 Waiting while the worker is idle is the job of a :class:`Symfony\\Component\\Messenger\\Bridge\\Doctrine\\EventListener\\PostgreSqlNotifyOnIdleListener`